 This post was a little too long, so I split it into two posts “Get on a Plane” part 1 and 2.

-Back in 2009 I was pursuing a product idea called Gadget Glamour which consisted of stickers which cover the back of your iPad, or iPhone, or laptop.
+Back in 2009 I was pursuing a product idea called Gadget Glamour which consisted of stickers to cover the back of your iPad, iPhone or laptop.
 We had a huge catalogue of designs and we also did some custom logo skins and stickers for a few businesses and startups that we knew.

 I must admit seeing a bigger opportunity and I went after it.
-I did this by creating a memorable packaging solution, by getting my Dad to build me a large bird box to ship the stickers in.
+I did this by creating a memorable packaging solution, by getting my dad to build me a large bird box to ship the stickers in.
 I also has some samples of Angry Birds skins on iPad and iPhone printed and included in the package.
 They were a hit and we were asked if we would be interested in putting some ideas and costs together for supplying some Angry Birds skins.
 Mission accomplished, I thought.
 However that was the easy bit, now came the tricky bit.

 After submitting the cost, I waited and waited, not something I’m good at.
 After a few weeks I had to send a couple of prompting emails to which the reply was “it had been sent to the licensing division”.
 After another few weeks I got an email from Licensing asking how I would like to proceed as a supplier or to purchase the licence.
 And that was pretty much the end of the road.
-Why, well I answered with the conservative option, I wanted to be a supplier of course.
-I should
+Why?
+Well I answered with the conservative option, I wanted to be a supplier of course.

-Why, well I answered with the conservative option, I wanted to be a supplier of course.
 I should have raised the capital and bought the licence.
-But not only that I should have got on a plane and flown out to Finland and had an in person meeting with the team there.
-At that point when the team looked at the idea they would see me and not just some stickers.
+But not only that, I should have got on a plane and flown out to Finland and had an in-person meeting with the team there.
+At that point when the team looked at the idea, they would see me and not just some stickers.

-I am simplifying the process a little as it would have meant significant investment in staff and machinery, but it shows just how easy it is to reach out and grab a multimillion pound deal if we only put the effort in.
+I am simplifying the process a little as it would have meant significant investment in staff and machinery, but it shows just how easy it is to reach out and grab a multi million pound deal if we only put the effort in.
 I never did get to print millions of Angry Birds skins.